The ultimate guide to administrative tasks and duties

 Executive assistants cover a wide range of duties and jobs for their bosses, including making travel arrangements when required.
 At times they might also have to travel with their bosses themselves, to assist with tasks during the trip.

-When traveling out of the city or country, some executive officers require their assistants to travel with them depending on the work they are traveling for.
+When travelling out of the city or country, some executive officers require their assistants to travel with them depending on the work they are traveling for.

 Some of the reasons why an executive assistant may accompany their boss during their travels are: